Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 New Mexico Stats and Trends

-- New Mexico has one win against the spread in nine games this season.
+- So far this year New Mexico has one win against the spread.

-- The Lobos have yet to cover the spread this year when underdogs by 24.5 points or more.
+- The Lobos have yet to cover the spread this season when underdogs by 24.5 points or more.

-- New Mexico's games this season have eclipsed the over/under three times in eight opportunities (37.5%).
+- New Mexico's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22.7 points.
+- When New Mexico records more than 22.7 points, it is 0-1 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.